Laidout/laidout/README.md

 automatic way to convert resources from older laidout versions to newer ones.
 This is on my long to-do list, but is a low priority.
 If this is a problem, let me know!

-If you build the deb package, you currently can only have only one version at a time by default.
+If you build the deb package, you currently can only have one version at a time by default.
 To change that, you would have to tinker with debian/control.
 If this is something you need, please let me know, and I can make instructions for that.